drixindustries/Rug-Killer-On-Solana/ADMIN_ACCESS_CODE.md

 ## Security Notes

-🔒 **Keep this code private!** Anyone with this code gets lifetime access.
+🔒 **Keep this code private!** Anyone who redeems it first gets lifetime access.

-🔐 **One-time use per user/group** - Once redeemed, the user/group gets permanent access.
-The same code can be redeemed by multiple users.
+🔐 **TRUE ONE-TIME USE** - Once redeemed by ANYONE, the code is permanently burned.
+No one else can use it ever again.

+💡 **Important:** Redeem this code immediately on your account before anyone else does!

-💡 **Recommended:** Set a custom `ADMIN_ACCESS_CODE` in Railway for production.
+💡 **To generate new codes:** Change `ADMIN_ACCESS_CODE` in Railway to a new value.

 ## Command Details

 The `/redeem` command:
 - Works without trial or access requirements
 - Can be used even if trial expired
+- **ONE-TIME USE** - Checks if code already redeemed before allowing
 - Updates database to grant permanent access
 - Sets `accessType` to `'paid'`
 - Sets `membershipExpiresAt` to `2099-12-31`
 - Logs redemption with identifier `ADMIN_CODE_REDEEMED`
+- Returns error if code already used by anyone

 ## Testing